Joe Arpaio’s long goodbye: Redemption or ‘kamikaze’ mission?

 As sheriff, Arpaio became an icon for hardline immigration supporters and raised millions of dollars nationwide.
 He traveled to Iowa and flirted with a presidential run.
 But his margins of victory back home shrunk as his legal troubles grew.

-Maricopa County paid tens of millions of dollars in settlements against Arpaio’s agency, which piled up unsolved sex crime cases as it focused on illegal immigrants.
-Arpaio arrested one Republican county supervisor who criticized him (ultimately no charges were filed).
-Much of the county’s growing Latino population mobilized against him.
+Maricopa County paid tens of millions of dollars in settlements against Arpaio’s agency, which piled up unsolved sex crime cases as it focused on enforcement against people in the country illegally.
+Arpaio arrested one Republican county supervisor who criticized him (ultimately, no charges were filed).
+Much of the county’s growing Latino population and others mobilized against him.
 Arpaio lost his re-election bid in 2016 by 12 percentage points even as Trump won Arizona.

 “The longer he stayed, the more people grew tired of his antics,” Barnes said.

-Republican voters now wonder whether the former sheriff is too old — he’d be 92 when his term ends and the oldest person ever elected to a first term in the U.S. Senate.
+Republican voters now wonder whether the former sheriff is too old — he’d be the oldest person ever elected to a first term in the U.S. Senate and would be 92 when his term would end.

 Scott Reed, 57, a contractor, shook Arpaio’s hand and said: “You should be on a beach somewhere taking it easy.”